sarthak1598/PyRAT-Remote-Administration-Tool-TROJAN-/README.md

 # Exploitation with ICMP Tunneling to deliver the malicious payload with hiding in the harmless lookinig icmp protocol
 1. ICMP_Server file.
 2. ICMP_Client file
-3. It does'n require the port coVfiguration, As icmp workes on Layer 3/of the TCP/IP model
+3. It does'n require the port coVfiguration, As icmp workes on Layer 3/of the TCP/IP model .
+4. ICMP is generally not locked on networks and specially on medium to large enterprise networks .
+5. Due to trouleshooting purposes .
-4. Works same as of reverse shell ised to write In Py-RAT aove.
+6. Works same as of reverse shell ised to write In Py-RAT aove.
-5. server should executed on attacker 's machine  , while client should e on client machine .
+7. server should executed on attacker 's machine  , while client should e on client machine .
-6. Don't missuse.
+8. Don't missuse the script. ;) .